lyfar/awa-docs/docs/product-templates/feature-template.md

     RECOVERY --> ALT[Fallback / message]
     ALT --> END

 Replace each node with the actual steps, including at least one negative branch.
+Keep the journey inside a ```mermaid``` fence so Docusaurus renders it.

 ## Requirements & Guardrails
 - Acceptance criteria using GIVEN / WHEN / THEN phrasing that describe observable user or business outcomes (avoid prescribing technical implementation).